 The Company is a single-member limited liability company that is treated as a disregarded entity for federal income tax purposes.
 The Company is included in the consolidated federal income tax return filed by the Parent.
 Federal income taxes have generally been provided on a modified separate entity basis in accordance with the Tax Sharing Agreement with the Parent.
 The Company is included in the combined state and local income tax returns with the Parent and certain other subsidiaries of the Parent.
 State and local income taxes have been provided on separate entity income at the effective tax rate of the Company's combined filing group.
-Prior to March 1, 2016, all current and deferred taxes were accrued by the Parent.
-Effective March 1, 2016, federal and state and local income taxes have generally been provided on a separate entity basis in accordance with the Tax Sharing Agreement with the Parent.
+Federal and state and local income taxes have generally been provided on a separate entity basis in accordance with the Tax Sharing Agreement with the Parent.